phoenixframework/phoenix/A_up_and_running.md

 Locally, our application is running in an `iex` session.
 To stop it, we hit `ctrl-c` twice, just as we would to stop `iex` normally.

-[The next step step](http://www.phoenixframework.org/docs/adding-pages) is customizing our application just a bit to give us a sense of how a Phoenix app is put together.
+[The next step](http://www.phoenixframework.org/docs/adding-pages) is customizing our application just a bit to give us a sense of how a Phoenix app is put together.